selimslab/selimslab.github.io/_NOTES/essais/get-things-done.md

 6. Delegate
 7. Get feedback early and often
 8. Set up small checkpoints
-9. Suit your brains rhythm, if it peaks at [[the-morning]], then spare the most important work for then
+9. Know your brains rhythm, if it peaks in [[the-morning]], then spare the most important work for then
 10. Start the day by working on your top goals
 11. If less than 2 mins, do it right away
 9. Draw a deadline